 We turned left and hiked on the wide, open dirt trail for a while until we stopped for shade under a tree.
-Then we understood that we’ve gone too far, and that we missed the right turn onto the trail.
-We retraced our steps and found the trail mark, about 870 meters from the start of the Ramot Menashe Trail (7).
-You can barely see it, because the color is faded, and there’s a lot of vegetation.
+Then we understood that we’d gone too far and that we missed the right turn onto the trail.
+We retraced our steps and found the trail mark about 870 meters from the start of the Ramot Menashe Trail (7).
+You could barely see it, because the color is faded, and there’s a lot of vegetation.
 So, make sure to look closely to the right to find it.

-Now, the trail starts going through the green fields and colorful flowers.
+The trail goes on an easy path through green fields and colorful flowers.
 It’s a celebration for the eyes.
-It goes on an easy and pleasant path for about 2.4 km.
-Just make sure to keep an eye out for the trail markers.
-Then, we arrived at an area full of yellow mustard flowers, that overlooks the moshava of Bat Shlomo (8).
+Just keep an eye out for trail markers.
+After about 2.4 km, we arrived at an area full of yellow mustard flowers, that overlooks the moshava Bat Shlomo (8).

-Bat Shlomo was one of the first Jewish residents in the Land of Israel, established in 1889, during the Ottoman Empire.
-It was funded by the Baron Rothschild, a Jewish philanthropist, who funded many Jewish residents these days.
+Bat Shlomo was one of the first Jewish towns in the Land of Israel, established in 1889, during the Ottoman Empire.
+It was funded by Baron Rothschild, a Jewish philanthropist, who funded many Jewish towns.
 It is named after Rothschild’s mother, who was the daughter of Shlomo (“Bat Shlomo” means “the daughter of Shlomo”).

 From there, we continued down the trail to the outskirts of Bat Shlomo (9), turned right and then right again, and started walking through its streets.
 We stopped by the local grocery store, which is situated on the trail, to get some fresh bread and supplies.
-Then, we crossed the main road to the other side of Bat Shlomo, which is the older side, and made our way to the organic farm at the outskirts of the moshava (10).
+Then, we crossed the main road to the other, older side of Bat Shlomo and headed to the organic farm on the outskirts of the moshava (10).
 We have already been to the farm when hiking the Israel National Trail, so we decided to stop there for the day.
-But please note that it’s possible to stay there only if you make pre-arrangement.
+Staying there requires pre-arrangement.